janniksinz/Praktikum_Anmeldung/README.md

 #Anmeldung Repository

-This is the Repo for a SQL Login Site for Gymnossen
+This is the Repo for a PHP Login Site for Gymnossen